ceilfors/notes/notes/My_note_writing_system.md

 ## Revision
 yyyy-mm-dd: ...
 ```

+Even though the creation date of the note is important, I couldn’t find a good way to include that in markdown file nicely.
+What I ended up relying on is the Bear stored creation date.

 ### Connection note
 When you have many random notes and finally you can see how they are connected to each other, create a ([connection note](https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125)).